 There are a lot of pulp mills in Sweden.
 There is a poem from the early days of that industrialization which goes ‘Sulfite smells like poop, but opposite, Sulfate smells like food, but opposite’ (Sulfit luktar skit fast tvärtom, Sulfat luktar mat fast tvärtom) mirroring the two pulp-making processes.

-Lucy Rudy 24 days ago
+Lucy Rudy about 2 months ago

 They can really stink up the area.

-think it through 24 days ago
+think it through about 2 months ago

 Drive by a fish cannery.